-- Who you want to include in decisions about your transition plan (like a family member or friend) - If you don't have a place to go after leaving the hospital - If you don't have a ride home - If you need help getting to the lobby or to your car - If you might need extra help or changes at home to make things more accessible (for example, if you can't climb stairs) - If you have any other worries or concerns about leaving the hospital and managing at home
+Who you want to include in decisions about your transition plan (like a family member or friend)

-While you're still in hospital, your support goes beyond health care.
-If you would like an interpreter (so you can understand your doctor's instructions), peer support, religious services, or social workers to help you with transitions, they're available.
-They will work with you to help you understand your care and what to expect.
+If you don't have a place to go after leaving the hospital

+If you don't have a ride home

+If you need help getting to the lobby or to your car

+If you might need extra help at home

+If you have any other worries or concerns about leaving the hospital and managing at home

+Did you know?

+Going home is still part of the healing journey.
+While in hospital, your body is under extra stress: you might not sleep well, you're in bed for an extended period of time, and you may be in pain or overwhelmed by repeated tests or questions.
+It's normal to feel anxious, tired, or unwell even after you get home.
+Allow yourself some time to get back to full health once you're there.

+Resource: Patient-Oriented Discharge Summary

-The patient oriented discharge summary (PODS) outlines information you should be given when you leave the hospital.
+The Patient Oriented Discharge Summary (PODS) outlines information you should be given when you leave the hospital.
 If your hospital is not yet using PODS in your discharge discussions, you can download and use this worksheet with your hospital care team.
-It was co-developed by health care professionals, caregivers, and patients like you.
+It was developed by health care professionals and patients and caregivers like you.